Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding: Temporal-Guided Networks

 After $K$ layers of graph networks, demand volume of region $i$ at time $(t+1)$ is predicted as

 where $\mathbf{q}_{i}$ is feature vector of region $i$ from external data sources and is explained in next section.
 ReLU is also used in output layer to produce positive demand values.
-Note that above operations are generalizable to different tessellation of city, such as hexagonal \cite{ke2018hexagon} or irregular patterns \cite{davis2018taxi}.
+Note that above operations can be generalized to different tessellations of city, such as hexagonal \cite{ke2018hexagon} or irregular patterns \cite{davis2018taxi}.